-This semester, I’ve been growing and learning.
+This semester, fall 2018, I’ve been growing and learning.
 A lot.
 It turns out taking a new faculty position and learning a new instrument are a lot like learning a new language.

 Managing expectations: Just like you can’t be immediately fluent in a language, I’ve had to go into these endeavors with patience.

-I was hired as a senior lecturer and head of the German Department at UTSA three weeks before the fall semester.
+I was hired as a senior lecturer and head of the German Department at The University of Texas at San Antonio, UTSA, three weeks before the fall semester.
 One of those weeks was already devoted to organizing a professional development for language teachers (The FLLITE Approach is great for encouraging multiliteracies and embedded culture at all language levels).
 The next week was a camping trip to West Texas.
 That left one week to scrape together four courses with three unique preps.

 As I was scrambling to create syllabi and doubting myself in August, a sympathetic friend asked if I could talk to my supervisors about their unrealistic expectations… turns out, I was the one expecting me to move heaven and earth.
 That helped me reset and do the best I could in the context I was dealt.